 Council members must be careful not to give an impression that they are more interested in process than the product.
 The key test of the Security Council will always be its effectiveness in preventing and addressing armed conflict....
-Our main responsibility is to make a difference on the ground and to save innocent men, women and children from suffering.186
+Our main responsibility is to make a difference on the from using the veto in matters of genocide and crimes against humanity, especially given that certain P5 expressed moral outrage against such actions.
+Id.

-183 UNSC Video, supra note 172, Statement by the U.N.G.A.
+&lt;sup>183 UNSC Video, supra note 172, Statement by the U.N.G.A.
 Representative from Malaysia.
-184 Id.
+Id.